exonum/exonum-doc/src/advanced/node-management.md

 ## Public Endpoints

-### Number of Unconfirmed Transactions
+### Transactions Statistics

 ```none
 GET {system_base_path}/stats
 ```

-Returns the number of transactions in the node pool of unconfirmed transactions.
+Returns transactions statistics for the cache, the pool of unconfirmed transactions and for the blockchain.

 #### Parameters